-We will never use your personal information for any purpose other than responding to an enquiry about our products and services, or regarding the provision of products and services as requested by you.
+We only use your personal information to respond to an enquiry about our products and services, or to better provide our products and services.
 That means we do not sell information or lists to other organisations under any circumstances.

 The table below explains the cookies we use and why.

 This is a technical, local session cookie which is necessary for our website to operate as intended.
 It is only saved on your device while you are actually browsing the website.
 This identifier does not store personal data and is deleted when you leave the website.